chrisnoonan98675/site/xl-release/how-to/speed-up-4.6.x-upgrade.markdown

 ## Prerequisites

-You must have a standard XL Release repository configuration, which is:
+You must have the default XL Release repository configuration, which is:

 * The underlying database is Apache Derby
 * The version store is kept separately from the default JCR workspace

-To review your configuration, check if your `<XLR_HOME>/conf/jackrabbit-repository.xml` contains the following lines:
+To review your configuration, check if your `<XLRELEASE_HOME>/conf/jackrabbit-repository.xml` contains the following lines, particularly `<param name="url" value="jdbc:derby:${rep.home}/version/db;create=true" />`:

     <Versioning rootPath="${rep.home}/version">
         <FileSystem class="org.apache.jackrabbit.core.fs.local.LocalFileSystem">